Skip to main content

 When the maximum concentration of a drug is in the bloodstream.

-Phase I reactions: CYP450 enzyme reactions that convert the parent drug into a metabolite that is more polar and more water soluble, making the drug easier to eliminate.
+Phase I reactions: CYP450 enzyme reactions convert the parent drug into a more polar, water-soluble metabolite, making the drug easier to eliminate.
 These enzymes are not highly selective for their substrate, so a few isoforms metabolize thousands of drugs.

 Phase II reactions: Reactions that increase the water solubility of a drug.